Most Reliable Seat Models: Real MOT Data Analysis

 | ... | ||||

-The 2013 diesel IBIZA has a 59.0% pass rate, failing MOTs more often than passing.
+The 2013 diesel IBIZA has a 59.0% pass rate, well below the national average.

 Seat LEON: Year-by-Year Breakdown